LeLoomi/ArucoRoi/README.md

 {
   "region_marker": [
     {
-      "align_id": 620,              // if of marker that ROIs will be in delta to "align_name": "torso-center", // purely for your information "rois": [                     // all ROIs attached to the marker {
+      "align_id": 620,              // id of marker that ROIs will be in delta to "align_name": "torso-center", // purely for your information "rois": [                     // all ROIs attached to the marker {